 Final Team Leg: 1 Mile (Bonus!)

 Teams are free to assign team members to different legs in whatever order or combination they choose.
-Runners for each team are free to run multiple legs, but all exchanges must happen in the designated exchange zones at the beginning/end of each leg.
 Teams may have a maximum of 5 runners.
-The decision about who will be running each leg of the relay will need to be finalized before registration closes on Monday, October 5th.
+Because there are 7 legs in this year’s race, some team members will need to run more than one leg.
+All exchanges must happen in the designated exchange zones at the beginning/end of each leg.
+The decision about who will be running each leg of the relay will need to be finalized before registration closes on Monday, October 4th.

-***Cut Off Time: Please note, there is a 4 hour cut-off time to complete the full 35K distance.
+***Cut Off Time: Please note, there is a 4 hour cut-off time to complete the full 22 mile distance.
 Each designated exchange zone will have staggered closing times, which we will share with teams prior to race day.
-Those not able to complete the total 35K distance in 4 hours are encouraged to join us at Bundy Hill for our 1 mile Race to the Summit.***
+Those teams not able to complete the total 22 mile distance in 4 hours are encouraged to join us at Bundy Hill for our 1 mile Race to the Summit.***

 How do I register?